kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 In which scenario should Amazon EC2 Spot Instances be used?

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. A company wants to move its main website to AWS from an on-premises web server.
+&nbsp;&nbsp;&nbsp;&nbsp;A. A company wants to move its main website to AWS from an on-premises web server.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. A company has a number of application services whose Service Level Agreement (SLA) requires 99.999% uptime.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. A company's heavily used legacy database is currently running on-premises.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. A company has a number of infrequent, interruptible jobs that are currently using On-Demand Instances.